zacw-243L/JPTT-NYP-SMART-Water-meter-POC/README.md

 The AIS01-LB is fully compatible with LoRaWAN v1.0.3 protocol, it can work with standard LoRaWAN gateway.

 ## Things that have been done
+   1. Kerlink WirnetTM iFemtoCell-evolution LoRaWAN® Indoor Gateway for the Internet of Things has been upgraded to KerOS 6.
 ## Things Tested to be Working
   1. Ability to connect to [The Things Industries](https://www.thethingsindustries.com/) which is part of [The Things Network](https://www.thethingsnetwork.org/)